There aren’t any cicadas where I live. Can I still participate?

 There are a lot of ways to submit my data.
 Should I submit my data in multiple ways?

 Please only submit your data once!
-There is no need to fill out both the Google Form and an Excel spreadsheet for instance!
+There is no need to fill out both the Google Form and an Excel spreadsheet, for instance.
 There are many options so that you can pick the one that is easiest for you.

 When should I submit the data I collect?